MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/customize-list-form.md

 ms.service: powerapps
 ms.topic: conceptual
 ms.component: canvas
-ms.date: 06/08/2018
+ms.date: 06/11/2018
 ms.author: anneta

 ---
 # Customize a SharePoint list form by using PowerApps
 You can easily customize the form for a SharePoint list by opening PowerApps in a browser.
 You don't need to write traditional code, such as C#, or download another app, such as InfoPath.
-When you publish your changes, the form is embedded within the SharePoint list so that all of its users can use your form.
-In PowerApps, you can also review analytics reports, create rules for conditional formatting by pointing and clicking, and connect to other data sources.
+When you publish your changes, the form is embedded within the SharePoint list for use by all of its users.
+In PowerApps, you can also review analytics reports, easily create conditional formatting, and connect to other data sources.

 To follow the steps in this topic, you'll create a simple list so that you can see how customization works, and then you can apply the same concepts to your own list.

+> [!NOTE]
-If the **Customize forms** option isn't available or doesn't work correctly for your list, it might contain data types that [PowerApps doesn't support](connections/connection-sharepoint-online.md#known-issues).
+> If the **Customize forms** option isn't available or doesn't work correctly for your list, it might contain data types that [PowerApps doesn't support](connections/connection-sharepoint-online.md#known-issues).
+Also, you can't move your form to a different list or [environment](working-with-environments.md).

 ## Customize a form
 1. On a SharePoint site, create a list named **NewProducts**, and add these columns: